 We have just explored the importance in realizing how thoughts in particular relate to the ego, the self, and therefore our belief in “will.”
 Thoughts precede what we consider “voluntary” action, which gives rise to our feelings of “will.”
 Without thoughts there is no action.
 However, if we are not responsible for the thoughts behind our actions, and cannot control which thoughts lead to action and which thoughts lead to inaction, how then can we also be responsible for our actions?
 We can’t be.
 As stated previously, we don’t identify our “body” and its involuntary functions like breathing and the manufacturing of red blood cells with our sense of “I” and “will.”
 That is why we don’t think “I” am making red blood cells, but rather “my body” is making red blood cells.
 However, we do think “I” thought of something – not “my brain” thought of something.
 The fact we feel this way clearly demonstrates the fact we see our body and mind as separate things – as if we have a body which runs on its own, independent of our conscious thought processes, and “houses” our separate minds with “free will” that tell our bodies “what to think” and “what to do.”
 Most people are therefore dualists at heart.
 This is what gives rise to the belief in the so-called “mind-body problem,” and with it, notions of the “immortal soul,” and is the basis for Rene Descartes’ mind-body dualism theory we also have explored in the past and will explore in more depth later on.
 If we did not see mind and body as separate things, then we would not see any distinction between the heart in our bodies beating involuntarily, and us voluntarily deciding to move our bodies to take a walk.

 As also stated previously before in this book, the neurological and physiological reasons for why we intuitively perceive mind and body as separate things is brilliantly illustrated in a wonderfully insightful book entitled “Why We Believe in God(s)” by J. Anderson Thomson, Jr., MD and Clare Aukofer.
 In this book, they state the medial frontal area of our brains, just behind the space between the eyes, contains the circuits for introspection, as well as awareness of our own and others’ nonphysical attributes, emotional states and traits, wishes and desires.
 This is not a learned ability, but is innate, or hardwired if you will because the brain represents mind and body in separate neural circuits, which allows us to separate minds from bodies by experiencing and believing them to be “separate” and “independent” realities from each other.
 The lateral part of the brain is where we recognize concrete, visible things such as faces and bodies and the movement of others’ bodies in relation to them.
 It is clear to see why religious notions of a non-material “spiritual realm” or part of ourselves and reality fits perfectly with this natural mind-body split which is ironically due to nothing more than the way the material brain is organized.
 This is a far cry from Rene Descartes’ false belief the pineal gland is the seat of the soul and where our thoughts are formed.
 Michael Persinger, a psychologist at Laurentian University in Canada, argues there is no stable, single sense of self or one part of the brain from which it emanates.
 To paraphrase neuroscientist Sam Harris, there is no place for “you” to be hiding in your brain.
 There are instead several areas of the brain that are responsible for our conscious experience of self.
-This is one of the reasons why the self is an illusion, and since it is generated from myriad causes in the material brain, is therefore not some “non-material” substance or agent as posited by many religious traditions.
+This is one of the reasons why the self is an illusion, and since it is generated from myriad causes arising in the physical brain, is therefore not some “non-material” substance or agent as posited by many religious traditions.

 The ego is a kind of “thief” – taking credit for thoughts and actions it cannot be responsible for, but believes it is.
 The ego takes credit and assigns blame when neither is truly warranted.
 While it appears as if there is a separation between the “voluntary” and the “involuntary” – a distinction that on a practical, everyday level is very important for us to discern the intentions of others, this is ultimately an illusion.
 Making decisions and choices – activity we typically consider “voluntary,” is at bottom, no different than what we consider “involuntary” thoughts spontaneously arising in the mind, because all mental activity – from so-called “random thoughts,” to “consciously thinking” about a problem and making choices, are underpinned by past and ultimately unconscious influences which drive these mental activities.
 That is why there is no true demarcation line between when something is “involuntary,” and when something becomes “voluntary;” when it “becomes ours,” or when we “become responsible.”
 Thoughts and actions never “become ours,” and we never truly “become responsible,” because as stated previously, while “we” claim “ownership” of “our” thoughts, choices, and actions, they do not arise from our conscious self – from “me” first, but from prior causes which arise in the subconscious when once translated into a conscious thought become a cognition of the idea that “I” thought of something, when in truth, “I” did not think of anything.